dev-haykay/laravel-dark-sky/README.md

     $forecast = (new DarkSky($latitude, $longitude))->forecast();
     ```

-    Check [Dark Sky API](https://darksky.net/dev/docs) for more information about response format.
+    Check the [Dark Sky API](https://darksky.net/dev/docs) for more information about the response format.
+Try the [live demo](https://clearsky.live) now.

 ## Forecast